WHAT IS THE RIGHT AGE OF USE?

 Have ongoing communication about online citizenship and safety, including treating others with respect online and offline.

-We believe that the 12-13 age range is critical when it comes to digital media.
-For one, most social media sites require young people to be at least 13 years of age to sign up.
+The 12-13 age range is critical when it comes to technology.
+First, most social media sites require young people to be at least 13 years of age to sign up.
 Secondly, research shows that it takes children about 12 years to fully develop the cognitive structures that enable them to engage in ethical thinking.
-Before 12 it's difficult, if not impossible, for a child to fully grasp the impact of his or her actions upon others, online or otherwise.
+Before 12 it's difficult, if not impossible, for children to fully grasp the impact of their actions upon others, online or otherwise.
 This is very important, because a child's actions online (as well as their friends' actions) will impact their digital reputations.

 Teenagers, believe it or not, look to their parents more than any other source to learn how to conduct themselves online.
 This is an important time to talk with your teens about their online lives.
 And don't have just one talk; have hundreds of small talks.
 In fact, many advise "Replacing the 'Sex Talk with the 'Tech Talk'"